 When you learn a new language, typically you don’t want to focus only on the technicality of the language, you probably are interested in learning the culture of the country where the language is spoken.
 Germany in our case.

 Hence your German language course should be also a German culture course.
-That’s another reason to have a real native speaker living in Germany.
+That’s another reason to have a native speaker living in Germany for teacher.